Apply2Isar: Automatically Converting Isabelle/HOL Apply-Style Proofs to Structured Isar: Evaluation

 We observed that many of \toolname's failures are caused by inconsistencies in Isabelle's term-printing mechanism.
 In general, printing goals and re-parsing them is not guaranteed to succeed in Isabelle; the re-parsing may result in a different term or simply cause a syntax error.
 In fact, this can occur even when manually copying goals from the output window, so this is not a problem localized to our implementation.
 While this is a rare occurrence, we primarily observed it in our benchmark set with certain goals that use custom syntax.
-Guaranteeing the correctness of this round-trip is not a priority of Isabelle development, \footnote{ As stated by Makarius Wenzel on the Isabelle Users Mailing List in 2024: \url{https://lists.cam.ac.uk/sympa/arc/cl-isabelle-users/2024-11/msg00006.html}. } and we do not see any general solution for this failure case beyond addressing this underlying cause.
-In \cref{tab:eval-data}, the ``\tbf{Fails}'' column indicates the number of proofs in the entry for which \toolname did not produce working Isar--- the ``Print Fails'' subcolumn indicates the number of failures due to inconsistencies in Isabelle's term-printing mechanism; the ``Timeout Fails'' subcolumn indicates the number of timeouts; and the ``Misc.
+We hope to see further Isabelle development toward improving this round-trip reliability,\footnote{ Cross-reference the following 2024 discussion on the Isabelle Users Mailing List: \url{https://lists.cam.ac.uk/sympa/arc/cl-isabelle-users/2024-11/msg00006.html}. } since we do not see any general solution for this failure case beyond addressing this underlying cause.
+In \cref{tab:eval-data}, the ``\tbf{Fails}'' column indicates the number of proofs in the entry for which \toolname did not produce working Isar---the ``Print Fails'' subcolumn indicates the number of failures due to inconsistencies in Isabelle's term-printing mechanism; the ``Timeout Fails'' subcolumn indicates the number of timeouts; and the ``Misc.
 Fails'' subcolumn indicates the number of all other failures.
 We observed that many of the timeouts are caused by extremely slow re-parsing of certain goals (as described in \cref{sec:types}, we re-parse goals when \isa{print_types} is set to ``necessary'').
 In these cases, we observed that manually copying the offending goals into a \isa{have} statement resulted in extremely slow parsing by the \isa{have} command itself, so we do not see a general solution to these timeouts.
-The sporadic miscellaneous failures do not appear to fit into a single category.
-We observed that they typically involve edge-case behavior of uncommon methods that succeed in the original apply script but fail in the translation.
+The sporadic miscellaneous failures do not appear to fit into a single category, though we observed that they typically involve edge-case behavior of uncommon methods that succeed in the original apply-style proof but fail in the translation.
 Notably, proof length did not seem to cause failures.
-Indeed, the longest apply script successfully handled by \toolname contained over 350 commands.
+Indeed, the longest apply-style proof successfully handled by \toolname contained over 350 commands.